testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.6.1
 Released: 2018-02-14

-* [BUGFIX] Hidden buttons do not appear in timeline
+* [BUGFIX] Hidden buttons do not appear in timeline.

 ### Version 1.6
 Released: 2018-02-02